History of New Mexico: World War II

 New Mexico proportionately suffered the loss of more servicemen than any other state in the nation.
 The state led in the national war bond drive and had fifty federal installations, including glider and bombardier training schools.
 The state rapidly modernized during the war, as 65,000 young men (and 700 young women) joined the services, where they received a wide range of technical training and saw the outside world, many for the first time.
 Federal spending brought wartime prosperity, along with high wages, jobs for everyone, rationing and shortages.
 Federal facilities have continued to be major contributors to the state's economy in the postwar years.

 The top secret remote Los Alamos Research Center was developed in the mountains of New Mexico as a research facility, opening in 1943 for the purpose of developing the world's first atomic bomb.
 Teams of scientists and engineers were recruited to work on this project.
 The first test at Trinity Site in the desert of the Alamogordo Bombing and Gunnery Range, now known as White Sands Missile Range, 28 miles southeast of San Antonio, New Mexico, on July 16, 1945, ushered in the atomic age.
 New Mexico had become a center of world-class science.
 High-altitude balloon experiments from Holloman Air Force Base caused debris found near Roswell, New Mexico (The Roswell Incident) in 1947.
 This reputedly led to the persistent (but unproven) claims by a few individuals that the government had captured and concealed extraterrestrial corpses and equipment.

 Albuquerque expanded rapidly after the war.
 The state quickly emerged as a leader in nuclear, solar, and geothermal energy research and development.
-The Sandia National Laboratories, founded in 1949, carried out nuclear research and special weapons development at Kirtland Air Force Base south of Albuquerque and at Livermore, California.
+The Sandia National Laboratories, founded in 1949, carried out nuclear research and special weapons development at Kirtland Air Force Base just south of Albuquerque.